-In general, the set of points in the constraint box at distance $s \le \delta$ from the solution manifold of (10) has a volume proportional to s^e , defining the effective dimension e of the manifold.

-Then the size of a cloud with the property that every point on the manifold has distance at most s to a point of the cloud grows proportionally to s^{-e} .
-Thus constructing the point cloud will have exponential time complexity in the effective dimension e.
-Creating the point cloud is therefore computationally tractable only for small dimensions e; how small depends on the resolution δ needed, which fortunately is not high when (as usual) the total number of solutions of the original system is small, and the solutions are well-separated.
+Let N(s) denote the number of boxes intersecting the solution manifold when uniformly covering the bound constraint box by a grid of boxes of side s > 0.
+We call $e := \lim{s\to 0} e(s)$, where $e(s) := \log N(s) / \log s$, the effective dimension of the solution manifold.
+As a consequence, the size of a cloud with the property that every point on the manifold has distance at most s to a point of the cloud grows for small s proportionally to s^e .
+In other words, constructing the point cloud will have a time complexity that is exponential in the effective dimension e.
+Creating the point cloud is therefore computationally tractable only for small effective dimensions e; how small depends on the resolution s needed, which fortunately is not high when (as usual) the total number of solutions of the original system is small, and the solutions are well-separated.
 Thus a small effective dimension e is the main assumption under which our new method can operate efficiently.